natanfudge/fudgedocs/publish-kotlin-mpp-lib.md

 Then go to your package in Bintray and click 'publish all' on the notification you will get.

 ### Step 4: Tell your users how to use your library
-Go to your package in Bintray and press `Set me up`:
+Copy the link below `Set me up`:

 ![set me up](images/publish-kotlin-mpp-lib/set-me-up.png)

-Open up `Resolving artifacts using Gradle`.
-Copy the url that is presented there (in our example it's "https://dl.bintray.com/guide/myrepository")

 Showing your users something like this will suffice:
 ```
 Add this to your `repositories` block in build.gradle:
-Add this to your `repositories` block in build.gradle:

 repositories {
 	maven {
-		url  //PUT HERE THE URL YOU COPIED FROM "SET ME UP", in our example it would be 'url ""https://dl.bintray.com/guide/myrepository" ""'
+		url  //PUT HERE THE URL YOU COPIED FROM BELOW "SET ME UP", in our example it would be 'url ""https://dl.bintray.com/guide/myrepository" ""'
 	}
 }